yonvik/rsschool-cv/cv.md

     2. JS - basic;
     3. CSS - basik.

-5. I do not have
+5. I do not have.

 6. I made a project from Yandex.Practicum free course about site layout.
 7. Higher education.
 Management department.
 Specialty - management of organizations.
 8. A2.
 At the moment, I am actively studying English, taking individual lessons with a teacher twice a week, and also taking online lessons on my own.
-I am focused on understanding the fundamentals of the language, being able to quickly read highly specialized literature and write in English
+I am focused on understanding the fundamentals of the language, being able to quickly read highly specialized literature and write in English.